-- Tests such as the peritoneal equilibration test (PET) may be done.
-This is a test done to check if your peritoneum can filter wastes, extra fluid, sugar and salt.
-Ask your caregiver for more information about this and other tests that you may need.
-Write down the date, time and location of each test.
+- A peritoneal equilibration test (PET) may be done to check that your peritoneum can filter wastes, extra fluid, sugar, and salt.
+Ask your caregiver for more information about this and other tests you may need.
+Write down the date, time, and location of each test.

-- Caregivers may teach you and your family things you need to know about kidney failure, and the procedure to place the CAPD catheter.
-Your caregiver will teach you and your family how to do CAPD.
+- Caregivers may teach you and your family things you need to know about kidney failure.
+Your caregiver will teach you and your family how to do CAPD exchanges.
 You will learn how to prepare and use the supplies and equipment.
 You will also learn what to do if you have problems during the exchanges.

 The night before your procedure: